RosaleeKnight/study-notes/information-technology/information-technology-terminology.md

 **ext4:** A filesystem that is commonly used with Linux distributions.

 **External SATA (eSATA):** A connector based on Serial ATA (SATA) technology, used primarily to connect external storage devices.

+**Face Lock:** A biometric type lock that allows you to use your face to unlock your device.

+**Factory Reset:** A process in which a device is reset back to the way it was when it came from the factory; this process wipes all user settings.

+**Family Educational Rights and Privacy Act (FERPA):** A regulation imposed by the Department of Education that protects family and student educational records.

+**FAT:** A 16-bit filesystem that was originally used with MS-DOS.

+**FAT32:** A 32-bit filesystem that was introduced with Windows 95.

+**F-connector:** Also known as F type, the type of network cable connector that is found on the end of cable television coaxial cables.

+**Feature Update:** An update that adds functionality to the operating system.

+**Feed Roller:** The rubber roller in a laser printer that feeds the paper into the printer.

+Feeder: Device that feeds paper or other media into a printer.

+**Fences:** A physical security barrier used to keep unauthorized persons out of a secure area while allowing the same environmental conditions.